Guilty Pleasures #2: God Told Me To

 You get the sense that Larry Cohen was reaching for something, perhaps working through his own Catholic faith and beliefs, digging deep into his own murky soul for answers he was never going to find.

-Unlike William Girdler, the director of Grizzly, Cohen wasn’t a schlock master out to make a buck by ripping off the latest blockbuster (although there is a case to made for Girdler aiming for more) but a serious film maker and thinker who loved working in the B-Movie genre and subverting it.
+Unlike William Girdler, the director of Grizzly, Cohen wasn’t a schlock master out to make a buck by ripping off the latest blockbuster (although there is a case to be made for Girdler aiming for more) but a serious film maker and thinker who loved working in the B-Movie genre and subverting it.

 Take, It’s Alive for example.
 A newly born homicidal baby goes on a rampage killing people.
 It’s as though Cohen got to the end of Rosemary’s Baby and thought, Wait a minute!
 This is where the film should be starting, not finishing!
 And yet Cohen still managed to take this ridiculous concept and not only make it terrifying but also explored issues of fatherhood and unconditional love.